symfony/symfony-docs/book/translation.rst

 (often abbreviated `L10n`_).
 Translation files consist of a series of id-translation pairs for the given domain and locale.
 The id is the identifier for the individual translation, and can be the message in the main locale (e.g.
-"Symfony is great") of your application or a unique identifier (e.g.
+"Symfony2 is great") of your application or a unique identifier (e.g.
 "symfony2.great" - see the sidebar below):

 .. configuration-block::